Schools | Ranking | Number of students |

 Jessie signed a contract with BosonEd when she was a sophomore student.
 At that time, she was studying accounting at a top university in China.
 The goal was to apply to the top business schools in the United States.
 In addition to outstanding standardized exams, admission to top business schools is more important for dazzling internships and work experience.
 This was what Jessie was very worried about.
 She hoped BosonEd could use two years to improve her background.
 BosonEd's created a detailed plan for Jessie's background improvement.

-Under BosonEd's guidance, Jessie first got a winter internship at KPMG and then a PTA at Siemens in the second year.
+Under BosonEd's guidance, Jessie first got a winter internship at KPMG and then at Siemens in the second year.
 That summer, she got a summer internship at Roland Berger.
 At the beginning of her application, she got an internship offer from a famous venture capital company.
 With the excellent internship background, GMAT scores, and professional counseling skills of BosonEd, Jessie achieved satisfactory results.

 Admission schools: Vanderbilt University (early application), Cambridge University, Imperial College, University of Edinburgh